This posting includes sample lessons that give students a lot of autonomy.

 2) S/he briefly explains the second assignment.
 Students DO NOT start writing yet.

-3) If there is one, s/he briefly explains the third assignment.
+3) If there is a third assignment, s/he briefly explains it.
 Students DO NOT start writing yet.

 4) S/he returns any homework assignment that students had turned in and which the teacher had marked.
 They will correct these and show the teacher, but they DO NOT start writing yet.